Taiterbase/sensor-api/README.md

 ```

-Furthermore, with the right query language and indexing, we can implement more complex queries such as querying sensors by multiple tags within a bounding box or radius.
+With the right query language and indexing, we can implement more complex queries such as querying sensors by multiple tags within a bounding box or radius.
 We could also extend the model for a sensor, for example, to include a value and timestamp for when the sensor was last updated.
 This would open up the possibility to query for sensors by tags, time span, and aggregate values over space and time while querying within a bounding box or radius.

 ## Future Development

 With more time, I would like to implement the following:

 - Tighter delineation of read/write mutex locks using a RWMutex instead of a Mutex struct.
-This should be a very quick chagne.
+This should be a very quick change.
 - Less redundant handler testing, and a more complete testing suite in general.
 The core functionality is tested to 100% code coverage, but queries delineated by tagging and location are additional functionalities and not tested.
 - More complete logging.